eloise-weeks/maths-challenge-react/README.md

 * End Screen

 React useState hook and event handler functions used:
-* to navigate between components and questions based on user interactions
+* to navigate between components and questions based on user interactions;
-* to store the answers chosen by the user for scoring functionality and CSS styling
+* to store the answers chosen by the user for scoring functionality and CSS styling.

 React Context API used:
-* to share data between each component (i.e. answer selected and current score)
+* to share data between each component (i.e. answer selected and current score).